yanshil/STAT628_GM2_Yelp/code/Wen/Readme.txt

 yelp.py          : First try of removing stopwords and regularization

 plot.R           : Feature engineering and visualization

-m2.R: Final model, diagnostics and prediction
+m2.R             : Final model, diagnostics and prediction

-digdata.py       : all the feature generation expect the fastText score
+Adjust_By_Area.R : Group comments by area and name of restaurants and extract features